-Moonlight Reverie focuses on details, to visually recreate the experience and feeling when visiting Sintra, to suggest all the inimaginable history while recreating the experienced feeling of harmony.
+Moonscape Reverie focuses on details, to visually recreate the senses and feeling when visiting Sintra, Portugal, to suggest all the inimaginable history as eerie fairy tales while recreating the experienced sensation of harmony.

 In Moonscape Reverie like in her general practice, Camille Aboudaram used a postmodern approach to photography: she shot analog photographs and used digital technology for post-production and later interventions, modernising techniques of the past, and blending photography with illustration (painting or colouring) and graphic design (context built for the photographs).